mofe64/vulcan/vulkan_certs_auth_guide.md

   - `dex.strawhatengineer.com` (for the Dex authentication service)
 - **Ingress & TLS:** Each of these domains is exposed via its own Kubernetes Ingress resource.
 Cert-Manager, configured with a `ClusterIssuer` named `letsencrypt-prod`, automatically provisions and renews TLS certificates for these hostnames, ensuring all external communication is encrypted with HTTPS.
 - **NGINX Ingress Controller** is the backbone handling the routing for all these domains.

+For our k8s operator:

+- We have a certificate names `metrics-certs` this is the TLS certificate for the metric server attached to the operator

+- We also have a self-signed `Issuer` named `selfsigned-issuer` that is namespaced scoped to the installation namespace for vulkan, this self signed issuer is responsible for issuing the `metrics-certs` certificate for the operator metrics-server.

 ## 3. Dex Authentication Explained